hbz/lobid-extra-holdings/README.md

 If you want to update the testfiles for SRU you have to undo the outcommenting of the initial workjflow part of `flux/zdbSru2De-Sol1Holdings_marc_test.flux`

 ### For complete prod bulk run:
-You need to have a aleph seq file placed in `prod/input` as well as a internet connection running to fecht data from SRU as well from lobid resources
+You need to have an aleph seq file placed in `prod/input` as well as an internet connection running to fetch data from SRU as well as from lobid resources.

 #### Transformation of MAB Data:
 `bash harvestHoldings_prod.sh '/path/to/your/metafix-runner/flux.sh'`